Set up Postgres persistence¶

 managed Postgres, include

-sslmode=require(or your provider's equivalent) in the URI.
+sslmode=require(or your provider's equivalent) in the URI. - The checkpointer runs over a connection pool that validates each

 Verifying durability¶